CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Provide a descriptive commit message, choose where you want to commit the Pipeline code, and click Save & run:
+Provide a descriptive commit message, choose where you want to commit the Pipeline code, and then select Save & run:

 -